Deploy a Live Update

 Now that we've installed the Live Update SDK and pushed a commit to the Dashboard, we'll walk through the process of deploying a live update to a device.

-The Live Update feature works by using the installed Appflow SDK in your native application to listen to a particular Deploy Channel Destination.
+The Live Update feature works by using the installed Live Update SDK in your native application to listen to a particular Deploy Channel Destination.

 When a Web build is assigned to a Channel Destination, that update will be deployed to user devices running binaries that are configured to listen to the specified Channel Destination.

 The terms "Web build", "deploy build", "live deploy" and "live update" can be used interchangeably.
 They all refer to an update provided to your user's device by Appflow's Deploy feature.

 In order to deploy a live update, you will first need to create a Web build.

 New buildbutton in the top right from the

 You will need to make sure you've selected the correct commit to deploy.
 Then select the

 If your plan includes custom environments and you have configured at least one, you can select one from the provided dropdown list.